gusgonnet/docs/src/content/guide/getting-started/start.md

 - This uses a deep sleep mode for the Electron, and will still use 0.13mA
 {{/if}}

+{{/if}}{{! embedded }}

+{{#if raspberry-pi}}

+## Getting the hardware

+Start with a Raspberry Pi 2 or Raspberry Pi 3 with the latest version of the Rasbpian operating system.
+[Follow these instructions to install a new operating system to your Raspberry Pi.](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

+You can follow the setup steps either by connecting a keyboard and monitor to your Raspberry Pi or by connecting remotely through SSH.

+{{/if}}{{! raspberry-pi }}

 ## Prerequisites for Setup

 {{#if electron}}
 * **Software**
   * We highly recommend using our [online web setup](https://setup.particle.io) for the Electron.